J. D. McClatchy: In the Service of Music

-However, McClatchy built his reputation in poetry: he is the author of five collections of poems, the editor of several others, a former Chancellor of the Academy of American Poets, and the editor of The Yale Review.
+However, McClatchy built his reputation in poetry: he is the author of numerous collections of poems, the editor of several others, a former Chancellor of the Academy of American Poets, and the editor of The Yale Review.
 He said he never intended to work in the opera, and came to be a librettist only after composer William Schuman called him one day with an offer.
 Schuman needed a libretto written for A Question of Taste, an opera based on the story "Taste" by Roald Dahl.
 Though he had never written for the opera before, McClatchy accepted.
 A Question of Taste premiered in 1989, and more offers soon followed.
 "Once you write one libretto," McClatchy said, "suddenly you're known as a librettist."

 He eventually wrote libretti for Francis Thorne's Mario and the Magician, Bruce Saylor's Orpheus Descending, and Tobias Picker's Emmeline.
 He's currently working on opera adaptations of George Orwell's novel 1984, Thornton Wilder's play Our Town, Nathanael West's novel Miss Lonelyhearts, and the opera Grendel, with Julie Taymor, based on Beowulf.
 1984 will premiere at Convent Gardens in 2005.
 The others are set to open at venues across the country in 2006.